jupyter/docker-stacks/docs/using/recipes.md

 reinstalling every system package, which can take additional time and bandwidth; the `datascience-notebook` image has been shown to grow by almost 3GB when adding manapages in this way.
 Enabling manpages in the base Ubuntu layer prevents this container bloat.
-Just use previous `Dockerfile` with original ubuntu image as your base container:
+To achieve this, use the previous `Dockerfile` with the original ubuntu image (`ubuntu:focal`) as your base container:

 ```dockerfile
 # Ubuntu 20.04 (focal) from 2020-04-23